pinout-xyz/Pinout.xyz/src/en/overlay/adafruit_matrix_bonnet.md

 -->
-#RGB Matrix Bonnet
+# RGB Matrix Bonnet

-This HAT plugs into your Pi and makes it super easy to control RGB matrices, such as those you see in the likes of Times square, enabling you to create a colorful scrolling display or mini LED wall.
+This HAT plugs into your Pi and makes it super easy to control RGB matrices, such as those you see in the likes of Times square, enabling you to create a colourful scrolling display or mini LED wall.

 * A 5V power supply is also required for powering the matrix itself.
 * To calculate the max current of your matrix set up, multiply the width of all the chained matrix by 0.12 : A 32 pixel wide matrix needs 32*0.12 = 3.85A so pick up a 5V 4A power supply.